materials-science/aiida-shengbte/docs/source/tutorials/thirdorder.rst

 Thirdorder Calculation and WorkChain
 ====================================

 This page can contain a tutorial for `ThirdorderSowCalculation`, `ThirdorderReapCalculation` and `ThirdorderWorkChain`.
+You usually run `ThirdorderWorkChain`_ to calculate force_constants_3rd, instead of running respectively.

 ThirdorderSowCalculation
 ++++++++++++++++++++++++